openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A lambda expression evaluation:

--  produces an instance of a function type (see :ref:`Function Types`).
+-  Produces an instance of a function type (see :ref:`Function Types`).

--  does *not* cause the execution of the expression’s body (however, it can occur later if a function call expression is used on the produced instance).
+-  Does *not* cause the execution of the expression body.
+However, the expression body can be executed later if a function call expression is used on the produced instance).

-See :ref:`Throwing Functions` for the details of ``throws`` and :ref:`Rethrowing Functions` for the details of ``rethrows`` marks.
+See :ref:`Throwing Functions` for the details of ``throws``, and :ref:`Rethrowing Functions` for the details of ``rethrows`` marks.

 .. index::